Kalean75/Sprite_Editor/README.md

 Authors: Devin White, Xuyen Nguyen, Taylor Adamson, Ansam Al Sharif

 Features:

+  Flexible, responsive layout:

+      Resizing the window repositions UI elements accordingly.
+      Toolbar can be moved to different areas of the window or put in floating mode.

   Open, Save, and New File:

     Open: Allows the user to Open a sprite file with the format .ssp